Ian Hopkins

 Ian Hopkins is a former senior British police officer.
 From October 2015 to December 2020, he was the Chief Constable of Greater Manchester Police.

 Career

 Hopkins joined Greater Manchester Police (GMP) in April 2008 on promotion to assistant chief constable.
 He started his career in Staffordshire Police in 1989 and has served in Northamptonshire Police and Cheshire Police.
 In 2011 he undertook a three-month secondment as syndicate director for the Strategic Command Course.

 Deputy Chief Constable

 He was appointed Deputy Chief Constable of Greater Manchester Police in December 2011 with responsibility for force performance, the Force Change Programme and corporate communications.

+His GMP career was soon subject of censure: in 2013 he was formally advised regarding his conduct when he took his family to watch a Coldplay concert at the Etihad stadium on 9 June, paying for five £55 tickets out of his own pocket.
+When he turned up for the gig, his party was invited to sit in empty corporate seats, The Hopkins party also accepted tea, coffee and Lancashire Hotpot valued at £25.

+Originally, the officer’s entry on the register of hospitality and gifts stated the gig had been at the Manchester Arena, that he had only received food and drink worth £5 and failed to reflect how his party had been bumped up to a corporate section.
+The Investigation discovered that on a separate occasion, Mr Hopkins bought four tickets at £50 each to attend a Take That concert at the Etihad stadium on 7 June 2011.
+His party accepted soft drinks, tea, coffee and a glass of wine valued at £100.
+The officer’s original entry had failed to reflect his party had again been moved to corporate seats.